Frankie Boyle: Frankie Boyle's Tour of Scotland (2020)

 A four-part travel documentary filmed around Scotland, Frankie Boyle's Tour of Scotland, was shown on BBC Two in early 2020, it also featured Boyle performing work in progress shows prior to a stand-up tour.
 The stand-up special which followed, Frankie Boyle Live: Excited for You to See and Hate This, filmed in Glasgow, was broadcast on BBC Two in July 2020.

-Frankie Boyle: Monarchy
+Frankie Boyle's Farewell to the Monarchy

-The 75-minute documentary Frankie Boyle: Monarchy, about the British royal family, was announced in August 2022 as part of Channel 4's Truth or Dare series.
-Set to be Boyle's first Channel 4 programme in 10 years, it was shelved following the death of Elizabeth II in September 2022.
+In a Channel 4 documentary, Boyle discusses historical British kings and queens, comparing them to the modern royal family.
+Under the name Frankie Boyle: Monarchy, the project was announced in 2022, shelved after the death of Elizabeth II and aired in 2023 shortly before Charles III's coronation.

 Radio

 Blocked pilot (2014)

 A sitcom set in a small regional theatre starring David Mitchell as a happy-go-lucky writer with writer's block written by Frankie Boyle and Steven Dick, broadcast on BBC Radio 4 on 5 June 2014.